BackendStack21/fast-proxy-lite/README.md

 ##### base
 Optionally indicates the base URL for the current request proxy.
 When used, the global `base` config is overwriten.
-> This configuration value is ignored when using HTTP2.

 ##### onResponse(req, res, stream)
 Called when an http response is received from the source.